the-turing-way/the-turing-way/chapters/reproducible_environments.md

 conda remove package_name
 ```

-This is the best way to install packages from within Conda as it will also install a COnda-specific version of the package.
+This is the best way to install packages from within Conda as it will also install a Conda-tailored version of the package.
 However it is possible to use other methods if a Conda-specific version of a package is not available.
 For example `pip` is commonly used to install python packages, so a command like
 ```
 pip install scipy
 ```